deadmanoz/pq-bitcoin-website/_posts/1-bitcoin-qva.md

 # Quantum Vulnerability Breakdown

-The crux of Bitcoin's vulnerability to CRQCs is that CRQCs have the potential to derive a private key from a public key; an attacker with a CRQC could derive a private key and then create and broadcast a transaction that spends the victim’s funds to an address they control.
+The crux of Bitcoin's vulnerability to CRQCs is that CRQCs have the potential to derive a private key from a public key; an attacker with a CRQC could derive a private key and then create and broadcast a transaction that spends the victim's funds to an address they control.

-For an attacker to do this, they need access to a victim's public key in the first place.
+For an attacker to do this, they need access to the victim's public key in the first place.
 Fortunately for potential attackers, the Bitcoin blockchain serves as a permanent, public repository of millions of exposed public keys.
 Every time a Bitcoin user spends from an address and then receives funds back to that same address ("address reuse"), they provide future quantum adversaries with unrestricted access to their public key.
-Add to this inherently vulnerable script types that expose public keys by default (P2PK, P2MS and P2TR) and cross-chain exposure from Bitcoin forks, we find an attack surface encompassing 32.73% of all Bitcoin in existence!
+Add to this inherently vulnerable script types that expose public keys by default (P2PK, P2MS, and P2TR) and cross-chain exposure from Bitcoin forks, we find an attack surface encompassing 32.73% of all Bitcoin in existence!

 ![Figure: Breakdown of quantum-vulnerable Bitcoin at block height 900,000](/assets/blog/qva1/quantum_vulnerability_breakdown.png){#fig:quantum-vulnerability-breakdown}